-- 1. Tap 🔭 to shift the guidance line right of the direction of the guidance line.
+- 1. Tap 👣 to shift the guidance line right of the direction of the guidance line. - 2.
+Tap to shift the guidance line left of the direction of the guidance line.

 If no guidance line is selected, tap either shortcut key to open the Horizontal Guidance screen.